powsybl/powsybl-core/docs/grid_model/additional.md

 If you're unsure, feel free to reach out to the PowSyBl community [here](https://www.powsybl.org/pages/community/contact.html)
 ```

-Low loading limits are defined by one or more temporary limits.
+Low loading limits are defined by one or more temporary limits (each having an __acceptable duration__).
 Contrary to high loading limits, low loading limits
 do not have a permanent limit.

 The component on which the current limits are applied can safely remain
-at a given level for a duration up to the acceptable duration of the limit directly below the given level.
+at a given level (between the preceding limit and the limit above) for a duration up to the acceptable duration of the limit __directly below__ the given level (
+contrary to high limit where it's the acceptable duration of the limit __directly above__).
 Please look at this scheme to fully understand the modeling (the following example shows current limits, but this modeling is valid for all low loading limits):

 ![Loading limits model](img/current-limits-low.svg){width="50%" align=center class="only-light"}